saghul/pyuv/docs/loop.rst

         This are advanced functions not be used in standard applications.

-    .. py:attribute:: data
+    .. py:attribute:: active_handles

-        Any Python object attached to this loop.
+        *Read only*

+        List of the currently active handles.

     .. py:attribute:: counters